 Special and Extraordinary Expenses, or Section 7 Expenses

-In addition to child support, both parents will be expected to share ‘special and extraordinary expenses’ on a ‘pro-rata basis’.
+In addition to child support, both parents are expected to share ‘special and extraordinary expenses’ on a “pro-rata basis.’

-This means that in addition to payable child support, both parents will be expected to pay for daycare, extra-curricular activities (though there is some debate as to when this is considered an extraordinary expense), and post secondary education (the first post secondary degree, at the very least).
+This means that in addition to payable child support, both parents will be expected to pay for daycare, extra-curricular activities (though there is some debate about when this is considered an extraordinary expense), and post-secondary education (the first post-secondary degree, at the very least).